Meet the Team

 Odunayo M Samo, LMFT-A, LPC-A

-Supervised by: Misti Neilsen, LMFT-S & Rhonda Kay Velders, LPC-S
+Supervised by: Misti Nielsen, LMFT-S & Rhonda Kay Velders, LPC-S

 Location: Nassau Bay